Between course fees, rent and other living costs, we all know how expensive it is to study at university.

 Any international student studying an academic or English Language programme at a US college or university is issued with an F1 visa.

-You can find out more about F1 visas here, but the important thing to know when it comes to finding work is that students with F1 visas can generally only work on-campus at their university for a maximum of 20 hours a week during term time.
+You can find out more about US Student visa here, but the important thing to know when it comes to finding work is that students with F1 visas can generally only work on-campus at their university for a maximum of 20 hours a week during term time.

 During holiday periods, this goes up to 40 hours a week.